When it comes to emergency preparedness, it’s the small things we do that make the biggest difference.

 - High on the wall: Carbon monoxide is slightly lighter than air, so a CO detector should be placed approximately 5 feet off the ground on the wall.

 - Not on the ceiling: A layer of hot air sometimes forms on the ceiling above the carbon monoxide.
-This air might prevent CO gas from getting to the ceiling and triggering the detector.
-For this reason, it isn’t recommended to keep the CO detector on the ceiling.
+This air might prevent CO gas from reaching the ceiling and triggering the detector.
+For this reason, keeping the CO detector on the ceiling isn’t recommended.
 Unfortunately, smoke detectors should be placed on the ceiling.
 This means there’s no perfect way to position a combo smoke/CO detector.

 - One detector on each floor: CO gas can get trapped on one floor of your home, so each floor needs its own detector.